vectara/vectara-docs/www/docs/welcome.md

 ## Not sure where to start?

-Here are some ideas:
+If you don't have a <Config v="names.product"/> account yet, register for one [here](https://console.vectara.com/signup).
+Here are some other ideas:

-- Check out our [Quick Start Tutorial](/docs/quickstart) and get up and running to index and search your first document in just a couple of minutes!
+- Check out our [Quick Start Tutorial](/docs/quickstart) and [API Recipes](/docs/api-recipes) to index and search your first document in just a couple of minutes!
-- If you don't have a <Config v="names.product"/> account yet, register for one [here](https://console.vectara.com/signup)
 - Check out some [Vectara applications, demos, and video tutorials](https://vectara.com/demos/)
 - Have a look at examples of how to [index](/docs/getting-started-samples/rest_index_document.py) and [search](/docs/getting-started-samples/rest_query.py) documents
 - Grab the [full protobuf definitions](/docs/api-reference/protobuf-definitions) and start building using gRPC
-- Learn more about <Config v="names.product"/>'s [access controls](/docs/console-ui/configure-server-access-to-corpus)
 - Visit our [forums](https://discuss.vectara.com/) to ask any questions or provide any suggestions